apache/eventmesh-site/docs/upgrade-guide/01-upgrade-guide.md

 ## 2. Service upgrade installation

-The upgrade and startup of the EventMesh Runtime module can be done in accordance with the [deployment guide](https://eventmesh.apache.org/docs/instruction/runtime).
+The upgrade and startup of the EventMesh Runtime module can be done in accordance with the [Deployment Guide](https://eventmesh.apache.org/docs/instruction/runtime).

-For differences and changes between versions, please refer to the [release notes](https://eventmesh.apache.org/events/release-notes) of different versions.
+For differences and changes between versions, please refer to the [Release Notes](https://eventmesh.apache.org/events/release-notes) of different versions.
 Compatibility between versions can be achieved.

 If you need to use the latest features, follow the release note to upgrade to the corresponding version That’s it, and different plug-in module components can be packaged and configured separately.
-You can refer to the corresponding [feature design documents and guidelines](https://eventmesh.apache.org/docs/design-document/)
+You can refer to the corresponding [Feature design documents and Guidelines](https://eventmesh.apache.org/docs/design-document/).